 Social Work Skills to Your Community Service with John

 Cancel, LCSW, Metropolitan Hospital Center, Coordinating Manager, Continuing

 Day Treatment Program, Psychiatry.
-Date: TBA.
 Learn some of the basics of

 social work in New York City including healthcare, housing, foster care, elder